-В. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
-Y N □ Statement of Housing Needs and Strategy for Addressing Housing Needs □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Operation and Management. □ Grievance Procedures. □ Homeownership Programs. □ Community Service and Self-Sufficiency Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Asset Management. □ Substantial Deviation. □ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): Financial Resources have been updated with current data.
-Operations and Management has updated information revised in the Admissions and Continued Occupancy Policy (ACOP).
-Community Service and Self-Sufficiency Program have provided updated with information on the programs and residents being served. (c) The PHA must submit its Deconcentration Policy for Field Office review.
-Located in the attached 2021ACOP, Chapter 4: Resident Selection and Assignment Plan, M. Deconcentration of Poverty and Income-Mixing New Activities.
-B.2 (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
-For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
-If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.
-D 2 Civil Rights Certification.
-B.3 Form HUD-50077, PHA Certifications of Compliance with the PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
-B.4 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-Y N □ ⊠ (b) If yes, please describe:
+В. Plan Elements B.1 Revision of Existing PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
+Y N Statement of Housing Needs and Strategy for Addressing Housing Needs Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
+Financial Resources.
+Rent Determination.
+Operation and Management.
+Grievance Procedures.
+Homeownership Programs.
+Community Service and Self-Sufficiency Programs.
+Safety and Crime Prevention.
+Pet Policy.
+Saset Management.
+Substantial Deviation.
+Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): Financial Resources have been updated with current data.
+Operations and Management has updated information revised in the Admission and Continued Occupancy Policy (ACOP).
+Community Service and Self-Sufficiency Program has provided updates with information on the programs and residents being served. (c) The PHA must submit its Deconcentration Policy for Field Office review.
+Located in the attached 2024 ACOP, Chapter 4, Resident Selection and Assignment Plan, M. Deconcentration of Poverty and Income-Mixing.
+B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N